-When I heard Google was planning to kill Google Reader as part of a “spring cleaning exercise,” I was appalled.
+When I heard Google was planning to kill Google Reader on July 1st as part of a “spring cleaning exercise,” I was appalled.
 Google had decided to disband the team of paperboys that delivered me the news every morning.
 While RSS (Really Simple Syndication) is years past its heyday, it had become a wonderful and efficient way to read news untarnished by the social networking age.
 It was my firehose of headlines, straight from the source.

 And Google Reader is a lot more than an RSS client.
 It syncs news feeds between different apps, and makes sure you can always pick up right where you left off.
 It’s also simple and free, which means it drove most competitors out of the market long ago.
 Once Reader dies July 1st, we’ll be left with apps that don’t rely on its backend to sync your feeds — which isn't very many apps.
 Various denizens of the internet and companies like Digg have volunteered to create new backends of their own, but for now, picking an RSS client you can trust means you’ll need one that doesn’t rely on Google Reader.

 “Hearing that Google Reader is shutting down is like hearing that your favorite old bookstore is closing,” writes The New Yorker’s Joshua Rothman.
 So what are all the “absurdly ambitious readers” to do?

 This post was updated on June 28th, 2013 with new information and products.

 A quick primer on moving to a new service

 Switching from Google Reader to another service isn't much of a pain, assuming you pick one of the newer options like Feedly or Digg.
 Upon signing into these services you can grant access to your Google Reader account, which then automatically populates your new account with your Reader feeds and categories.